khdcrawford/RSView/docs/FunctionalSpecs.md

 Together our project, `RSView`, will provide an important resource for better understanding the global circulation dynamics of RSV and investigating the effects of genotype on disease severity.
 We recognize that this is very much a "first-pass" analysis, but believe these analyses and, especially, this framework for examining RSV (which is modeled off of the nextstrain.org platform developed by Trevor Bedford and Richard Neher) could prove quite useful for the field.

-### User Profile

-RSView is an analysis of the global distribution of RSV subtypes intended for laboratory scientists and clinicians.
-In order to access the RSView, users will navigate to the Github repository where it is stored (https://github.com/khdusenbury/viralseq_mapping).
-Though some of the intended users will have a programming background, this is not necessary in order for the user to understand or interact with the analysis.
-Users that are fluent in Python will be able to view the code used to generate the interactive subtype distribution map, plots of correlations between RSV subtypes and childhood deaths, and other analyses.

 ### Data Sources

 RSView utilizes publicly available viral sequence data and metadata from